nephros/xdg-desktop-portal-amber/doc/Outlook_and_Challenges.md

 contradicts things present in SFOS, like SailJail, polkit, and Policy Framework.
 Investigation needed by experts in these areas.

+What is clear is that things like FileChooser run outside of the SailJail context of an application by design.
+This contradicts the purpose of SailJail, also by design.

 ### Longterm benefits for the SFOS platform

+Mozilla browsers can use the FileChooser portal.
+This could reduce sailfishos-browser-specific UI components if migrated to a Portal implementation, while at the same time giving other applications access to such a file chooser UI.

 Mozilla > 116 has support for Portals for e.g. camera access.
 A proper SFOS-specific implementation of the required portals *could* reduce